-Since we were starting with a new-construction wall (with just studs and insulation) we chose to cover most of our wall with cement board, with just the top row of tile going onto the upper section of the wall which was covered with drywall.
+Ours could be installed over either, and since we were starting with a new-construction wall (with just studs and insulation), we chose to cover most of our wall with cement board, with just the top row of tile going onto the upper section of the wall which was covered with drywall.

 Here’s what the pattern looked like with the horizontal straight edge: